 - Professionals use many specialized tools that you don’t have access to.

 - Each system and brand of HVAC system is different and complex.
 Someone who gives unprofessional air conditioner maintenance tips online may not realize that their advice doesn’t hold true for every system or situation.

 - In addition to dangerous elements, some HVAC parts are delicate.
 The evaporator coil and heat exchangers can be easily damaged.
-So before you head off to Wikihow for some air conditioner maintenance tips that took a technician a year to learn, consider the consequences.
-You don’t want your repair to make things worse.
+So before attempting DIY maintenance, consider the consequences.
+You don’t want your DIY repair to make things worse.

 Learn!
 The best way you can take care of your HVAC system yourself is to be informed of its needs.
 Familiarize yourself with the type of system your office has.
 Keep track of when it was last worked on or cleaned.
 Use these air conditioner maintenance tips for including HVAC care in your office routine.

 Research maintenance plans.
 You could get a full labor contract, which includes regular maintenance.
 Another type is a full coverage service contract, which pays for both replacement parts and labor.
 If you have contract, you may even get priority from your HVAC provider.

 Learn more about the different types of contracts from this article: HVAC Service Contract Pricing Guide

 Customize your payment schedule.
 You can contact your provider to get a monthly, quarterly, or yearly payment schedule.